Autographs of Alex Higgins

 Traded items with a signature of Alex Higgins

-The most expensive item with a signature of Alex Higgins (set of Legends signed snooker balls Joe Davis Alex Higgins etc in antique rack) was sold in July 2025 for £1,040.77 while the cheapest item (ALEX HIGGINS Signed Autograph PHOTO Fan Gift Signature Print World SNOOKER) found a new owner for £0.99 in August 2020.
-The month with the most items sold (12) was January 2020 with an average selling price of £18.95 for an autographed item of Alex Higgins.
+The most expensive item with a signature of Alex Higgins (Framed Snooker Baize Signed Ronnie O Sullivan Alex Higgins Jimmy White COA RARE!) was sold in April 2026 for £1,061.70 while the cheapest item (ALEX HIGGINS Signed Autograph PHOTO Fan Gift Signature Print World SNOOKER) found a new owner for £0.99 in August 2020.
+The month with the most items sold (15) was March 2026 with an average selling price of £7.99 for an autographed item of Alex Higgins.
 Sold items reached their highest average selling price in March 2025 with £679.95 and the month that saw the lowest prices with £3.75 was January 2015.
-In average, an autographed item from Alex Higgins is worth £32.00.
+In average, an autographed item from Alex Higgins is worth £35.00.

 Most recently, these items with a signature of Alex Higgins were sold on eBay - click here for more items.